benfrick/docs-portfolio/src/doc/partner/authentication/use-partner-authentication.md

 ### Step 3: Redirect to Your App/Experience

-After the consumer has successfully authenticated to their Nike account and agreed to connect their account to your app or experience, the consumer is redirected to the URI passed in `redirect_uri` URI parameter with `code` and `state` URI parameters appended.
-The `code` is a temporary Consumer Access Token discussed in **Step 4**.
-If you passed the `state` URI parameter into the authentication page, it is also appended as a URI parameter for your use.
+After the consumer successfully authenticates to their Nike account and agrees to connect their account to your app or experience, the consumer is redirected to the `redirect_uri` you passed in the request in **Step 1**, with a `code` URI parameter appended.
+The `code` is a temporary **Consumer Access Token** discussed in **Step 4**.
+If you passed the `state` URI parameter in **Step 1**, it is also appended as a URI parameter for your use.

 ### Step 4: Get Your Access Token and Refresh Token